Watermark alignement calculation is broken for images higher than wide

 After some investigation, it seems that this is due to the computation of the width based on the ratio being wrong.

-#1 Updated by David Morel over 6 years ago
+#1 Updated by David Morel about 7 years ago

 If that seems fine, I can send a pull request.

-#4 Updated by David Morel over 6 years ago
+#4 Updated by David Morel about 7 years ago

 I can confirm that selecting upper-left corner in alignment is will display a correct render, but this is because the scale is the same as the image, and that this is 100% scale, it still is not the intended behavior